All your questions about Capturiant answered.

 Ultimately, Capturiant’s goal is to be the premier global exchange for environmental assets.
 The global value of carbon markets alone was approximately $800B in 2021, up from roughly $300B in 2020.
 With the eventual inclusion of water rights and other environmental assets, hundreds of billions of dollars of assets will be traded on the Capturiant platform.

-Capturiant’s goal is to be the reference and premier exchange market for any environmental asset companies may create to respond to the growing trend of private environmental action.
+Capturiant’s goal is to be the reference and premier marketplace for any environmental asset companies may create to respond to the growing trend of private environmental action.
 Capturiant wants to provide the market with a tool to create and trade environmental assets like any other asset.

 The Capturiant team is led by James Row, founder and CEO; Michael Miller, Chief Risk Officer; Sam Stokes, Director of Strategy & Pedro Blanco Head of Business Development.
 Together they have decades of experience in capital raising, deal structuring, private equity, and international tax law.